 How to Reach a Real Person at Spectrum/Charter Communications

 Phone: Spectrum’s official customer service number is 1-855-855-4575.
 But I dialed 888-615-0301 to talk to a human.

-When I called: The automated voice told me to choose an option for new service or existing customer.
+When I called: The automated voice told me to choose an option for a new service or to indicate that I was an existing customer.
 I pressed 2.
-For any other prompts, I pressed 0.
+For all other prompts, I pressed 0.

 How I got through: After listening to the options of choosing technical support or billing, I pressed 2, then had to enter my ZIP code.

-If you find that waiting on the phone is not something you have time for, you might want to consider reaching out to the company in the following ways:
+If you find that waiting on the phone is not something you have time for, you might want to consider reaching out to the company via its website or on social media.